-Finished product certified to GOTS, the Organic Content Standard, OEKO-TEX® ORGANIC COTTON, or similar
+Finished product certified to GOTS or making a content claim under the Organic Content Standard, OEKO-TEX® ORGANIC COTTON, or similar

-If specific fibers in the finished product are certified organic but the product on a whole is not certified (e.g., clothing with less than 70% organic fibers), the label may claim the specific fibers are organic and state the percentage of organic fibers.
-The NOP does not restrict the use of the term "organic" in the labeling of textile products that are certified under third-party certification bodies, as long as all of the fibers identified as "organic" in these textile products are produced and certified under the NOP regulations.
+If specific fibers in the finished product are certified organic but the product on a whole is not certified (e.g., clothing with less than 70% organic fibers, synthetic fibers or dyes), the label may claim the specific fibers are organic and state the percentage of organic fibers.
+Textile products that meet the GOTS standard may carry an organic product claim and be sold as organic in the U.S., while those with organic content meeting Textile Exchange OCS, OEKO-TEX or similar content standard may carry an organic content claim.
 Unless the finished product is certified to the NOP regulations, product labels may not state or imply that the finished product is USDA organic or use the USDA organic seal.

-SOE Requirement: Finished products that are currently outside the scope of USDA organic enforcement do not require an NOP Import Certificate, nor must the exporter or importer be certified due to SOE (check with your third-party standard for certification and label requirements specific to those standards).
+SOE Requirement: Finished products that are currently outside the scope of USDA organic enforcement do not require an NOP Import Certificate, nor must the exporter or importer be certified due to SOE (check with your third-party standard for certification and label requirements).
 NOP Import Certificates are not available or required for textiles not certified to the NOP or equivalent trade partner's standards.